RcwYuen/TCR-Cancer-Prediction/README.md

 We report known errors here.
 Please contact me [here](mailto://rcwyuen@gmail.com) to report any problems.

-- Path Length Problems: If your path is too long in Windows, you are prone to the following error:
+- Path Length: If your path is too long in Windows, you are prone to the following error:

   ```DLL load failed while importing $SOMETHING$: The filename or extension is too long.```